-OVERVIEW: This funder got its start with arts and culture grants in Boston.
-Today, its focus has expanded to ethics and the environment, religion and ecology, youth and higher education, advocacy through film and video productions, and alternative and conservation medicine.
+OVERVIEW: The Germeshausen Foundation supports arts and culture grants in Boston, as well as ethics and the environment, religion and ecology, youth and higher education, advocacy through film and video productions, and alternative and conservation medicine.

-FUNDING AREAS: Arts & culture, ethics and the environment, ecology, youth and higher education, advocacy through film and video productions
+FUNDING AREAS: Arts and culture, ethics and the environment, ecology, youth and higher education, advocacy through film and video productions

 IP TAKE: This is a great funder to know for small local groups with an entrepreneurial spirit.
 There are some rare opportunities here for imaginative media projects on current issues and projects that draw connections between environmental and ecological values.

 PROFILE: Established in 1967, the The Germeshausen Foundation (GF) is a private family funder that often supports emerging leaders and new ideas.
 Kenneth and Pauline Germeshausen established the foundation to channel their philanthropic giving.
 Kenneth was a scientist, inventor and entrepreneur in the electronics and engineering industries.
 Grantmaking interests include arts and culture, ethics and the environment, ecology, youth and higher education, and advocacy through film and video productions.

 Major arts and cultural institutions in Boston were the primary focus of the foundation in its early years.
 However, under its current leadership, the foundation supports small organization that are keeping the entrepreneurial spirit alive.
 A big part of GF grantmaking is about serving young people through education, leadership development, and mentoring.
 Past support has gone to Peace First, the Boston Children’s Museum, Echoing Green, and various documentary and film productions.